 Friction is an essential part of our lives, yet we rarely pay attention to it.
 It is because of friction that you can walk on the ground, drive vehicles on the road, and hold objects in your hand.
 The most important thing you need to keep in mind is that the two objects should be in contact to generate friction.
 Have you wondered why it is easier to carry luggage with wheels over the ones that don’t?
 Friction plays a role here.

 When it comes to luggage with wheels, the surface area is smaller, thereby lowering the friction acting on it.
 In a nutshell, friction is the resistive force generated when two objects are in relative motion.
 Without it, we won’t be able to carry on with our everyday lives.
-However, like anything else, some bad comes along with good things.
-For instance, higher friction results in overheating, putting things at risk of damage.
-This brings us to the advantages and disadvantages of friction.

 Advantages of friction

-The brakes in the vehicle use friction to come to halt, the first of several benefits below:
+The brakes in the vehicle use friction to come to a halt, the first of several benefits below:

 1. It offers the ability to walk

 While you take steps in the forward direction, the ground is pushed backward.
 The friction works in the opposite direction of the applied force and holds your feet firmly on the ground.
 In the absence of friction, you won’t be able to walk and instead slide backward.
-It is because of friction that you can take the step forward and continue to walk.
-Now compare this with a slippery surface, where your chances of sliding are high as there’s low friction between your feet and the surface.
-In other words, friction delivers you the ability to walk, a daily activity we hardly focus on.
+It is because of friction that you can take a step forward and continue to walk.

 2. Friction assists in writing

 We write in our everyday life, but did you know it’s because of friction you can see your writing?
 While the surface of the paper looks smooth, in reality, it is rough.
-When the lead of the pencil comes in contact with the rough surface of the paper, it causes friction which lets the lead particles stick to the paper.
+When the lead of the pencil comes in contact with the rough surface of the paper, it causes friction, which lets the lead particles stick to the paper.
 What we see is our writing.
-Similarly, the ink particles of the pen stick to the rough surface of the paper.
-Also, you might have noticed that writing on plastic sheets is difficult.
-This is because the surface of the plastic sheet is smooth, resulting in little to no friction.

 3. It allows wearing accessories

 Like writing, we require friction to wear accessories.
 Usually, people have accessories like caps and rings that need to stay on the body.
 Friction ensures that these accessories don’t slip away.
-The same goes with spectacles, as people wearing them can hold them on top of their noses because of friction force.
-In the absence of friction, the glasses would slip away, as will any other accessories.
+The same goes for spectacles, as people wearing them can hold them on top of their noses because of friction force.
+In the absence of friction, the glasses would slip away, as would any other accessories.

 4. Friction provides a grip on things

-You are maybe holding your smartphone or laptop while reading this post.
+You may be holding your smartphone or laptop while reading this post.
 The friction between your hand and the device is supplying you with a grip on it.
 Without it, your device will slip away from your hand.
 Similarly, in the absence of friction, you won’t be able to hold any objects in your hand, as it produces resistance that provides a grip.
-Moreover, you might have experienced that things with oily surfaces are difficult to hold.
-That’s because oil reduces the friction, thus making them slippery.

 5. It protects Earth from meteors